-Except for Lake Baikal, Lake Gusinoe (situated at 51°06'-51°17' N, 106°16'-106°30' E; Figure 1) is the largest water reservoir in the Buryat Republic (the Republic of Buryatia, capital Ulan-Ude City), which belongs to the Transbaikal region in the Asian part of Russia.
+Except for Lake Baikal, Lake Gusinoe (situated at $51^{\circ}06'-51^{\circ}17'$ N, $106^{\circ}16'-106^{\circ}30'$ E; Figure 1) is the largest water reservoir in the Buryat Republic (the Republic of Buryatia, capital Ulan-Ude City), which belongs to the Transbaikal region in the Asian part of Russia.
 The Selenga River ("Selenge" in Mongolia) is a transboundary water system, which rises in central Mongolia and flows into Lake Baikal, forming an arcuate delta (Figures 1, 2).
-The outflow water of Lake Gusinoe is also carried into Lake Baikal through the Selenga River etc.
+The outflow water of Lake Gusinoe is also carried into Lake Baikal.

 In 1940s, Professor Vereschagin, the first director of the Baikal Limnological Station of the USSR Academy of Sciences, set up the hypothesis that the origin of Baikal fauna could be traced back to the extinct ones formed during the Mesozoic Era, but he couldn't prove it (Martinson, 1989).
-Later, Russian paleontologist Trussova (1971, 1975) found very good preserved specimens of a primitive crustacean from Mesozoic sediment in the Transbaikal region.
+Later, Russian paleontologist Trussova (1971, 1974, 1975) found very good preserved specimens of a primitive crustacean from Mesozoic sediment of the Transbaikal region.
 On the other hand, my works confirmed that some "living fossils" from the Olkhon Island (Figure 1) and Mongolia are closely related to the extinct species (Naganawa & Orgiljanova, 2000; Naganawa & Brtek, 2006; Alonso & Naganawa, 2008).
 Why on earth is the sediment on its island older than the lake?
 (The age of Lake Baikal is about 25 million years!)
 The reason is that there were a chain of shallow lakes, extending from the Transbaikal region to Mongolia during the Mesozoic Era; and Olkhon Island, Lake Gusinoe and some river valleys are traces of the ancient lakes.